Santhosh-Paramasivam/team_view_no_database/README.md

 ## Contributing

-I’d love your help in improving CampusFind!
-To contribute, please fork the repo and submit pull requests to the **main branch**.
+I would very much appreciate your help!
+Contribute by forking the repo and opening pull requests.

+All pull requests should be submitted to the main branch.